-Proposals made by observers may be put to the vote if sponsored by a Party.
+Proposals made by observers may be put to the vote only if sponsored by a Contracting Party.

-Seating limitations may require that no more than two observers from any State not a Party, body, or agency be present at a meeting.
+Seating limitations may require that no more than two observers from any State not a Contracting Party, body, or agency be present at a meeting.
 The Secretariat shall notify those concerned of any such limitations in advance of the meeting.

-{The Convention Secretariat of the Convention will maintain a list of bodies or agencies recognized as observers and shall notify those entitled previously approved to be observers pursuant to Rules 6 and 7 of the date and venue of any session scheduled by the Conference of the Parties so that they may be represented}.
+The Convention Secretariat of the Convention will maintain a list of bodies or agencies recognized as observers and shall notify those entitled previously approved to be observers pursuant to Rules 6 and 7 of the date and venue of any session scheduled by the Conference of the Parties so that they may be represented.

+The list of observers shall be provided by the Secretariat to the Contracting Parties not later than 14 days before the meeting of the Conference of the Parties at which they are proposed to be admitted.
+The list of observers shall indicate the name of the representative and the organisation, body or agency that they represent.

 AGENDA

-Rule 8 {Preparation of provisional agenda}
+Rule 8 Preparation of provisional agenda

 The Secretariat shall prepare the provisional agenda of each ordinary meeting for consideration and approval by the Standing Committee at its annual meeting in the year following the meeting of the Conference of the Contracting Parties.

-Rule 9 {Items on provisional agenda}
+Rule 9 Items on provisional agenda

 The provisional agenda of each ordinary meeting shall include, as appropriate:

-{The report of the Secretary-General on the work of the OrganizationConvention};
+The report of the Secretary-General on the work related to of the OrganizationConvention;

-All items arising from the articles of the Convention;
+All Items arising from the articles of the Convention;

-All items the inclusion of which has been decided at a previous meeting or which emanate from decisions taken at a previous meeting;
+All Items the inclusion of which has been decided at a previous meeting or which emanate from decisions taken at a previous meeting;

-All items referred to in rule 15 of the present rules of procedure;
+All Items referred to in rule 15 of the present rules of procedure;

-Any item proposed by a Party and received by the Secretariat before the provisional agenda is approved by the Standing Committee;
+Any item proposed by a Contracting Party and received by the Secretariat before the provisional agenda is approved by the Standing Committee;

+A comparative report on actual versus projected expenditures and human resource needs over the past triennium for the work of the Convention and the operation of the Secretariat.

 All Any technical/scientific issues related to wetlands conservation and wise use that Parties determine could advance the implementation of the Convention.

-Rule 10 {Distribution of documents}
+Rule 10 Distribution of documents

-The documents for each ordinary meeting, as per Rule 54 51, and including an annotated provisional agenda based on the recommendations of the Standing Committee, shall be distributed in the official languages by the Secretariat to the Parties at least three months before the opening of the meeting.
+The documents for each ordinary meeting, as per Rule 54 501, and including an annotated provisional agenda based on the recommendations of the Standing Committee, shall be distributed in the official languages by the Secretariat to the Contracting Parties at least three months before the opening of the meeting.

-Rule 11 {Inclusion on provisional agenda}
+Rule 11 Inclusion on Supplementary provisional agenda

-The Secretariat shall, in agreement with the Chairperson of the Standing Committee, include any item which has been proposed by a Party and has been received by the Secretariat after the provisional agenda has been produced, but before the opening of the meeting, in a supplementary provisional agenda.
+The Secretariat shall, in agreement with the Chairperson of the Standing Committee, include any item that which has been proposed by a Party and has been received by the Secretariat after the provisional agenda has been produced, but before the opening of the meeting, in a supplementary provisional agenda.

-Rule 12 {Examining the provisional agenda}
+Rule 12 Examining the provisional agenda

 The Conference of the Parties shall examine the provisional agenda together with any supplementary provisional agenda.
 When adopting the agenda, it may add, delete, defer, or amend items.
 Only items which are considered by the Conference of the Parties to be urgent and important may be added to the agenda.

-{Debate Decisions regarding actions to add, delete, defer, or amend items to the agenda shall be limited to be taken by a majority vote of the Parties present and voting. three speakers in favour of and three against the action.
+{Debate Decisions regarding actions to add to, delete, defer, or amend items to on the agenda shall be limited to be taken by a simple majority vote of the Contracting Parties present and voting. three speakers in favour of and three against the action.
 The President may limit the time to be allowed to speakers under the rule.}

-Rule 13 {Scope of provisional agenda for extraordinary meetings}
+Rule 13 Scope of provisional agenda for extraordinary meetings